brentp/slivar/README.md

 ## Attributes

  + anything in the INFO is available as e.g. INFO.CSQ
- + INFO.impactful which, if CSQ (VEP), BCSQ (bcftools), or ANN (snpEff) is present indicates if the highest impact is "impactful". see [wiki](https://github.com/brentp/slivar/wiki/impactful)
+ + INFO.impactful which, if CSQ (VEP), BCSQ (bcftools), or ANN (snpEff) is present indicates if the highest impact is "impactful". see [wiki](https://github.com/brentp/slivar/wiki/impactful) and `INFO.genic` which includes other gene impacts like `synonymous`.
  + if FORMAT.AB is not present, it is added so one can filter with kid.AB > 0.25 && kid.AB < 0.75
  + variant attributes are: `CHROM`, `POS`, `start`, `end`, `ID`, `REF`, `ALT`, `QUAL`, `FILTER`, `is_multiallelic`